Clery Act Compliance

 - INLOCC will work with IU Public Safety to provide the required Annual Fire Safety Report for inclusion in the Annual Security and Fire Safety Report.

-- INLOCC will work with the IU Public Safety to provide annual fire statistics for the Department of Education survey.
+- Public Safety and IUPD will track fire statistics and work with INLOCC to provide any contextual data for annual fire statistics for the annual survey.

 - Human Resources (IUHR); Campus Office for Academic Affairs:

-- IUHR, the Human Resources office on each campus, and the office for Academic Affairs on each campus will provide electronic notice of availability of the Annual Security and Fire Safety Report to all prospective employees on the “apply” website in the exact wording set forth in Appendix B.
+- IUHR, the Human Resources office on each campus, and the office for Academic Affairs on each campus will provide electronic notice of availability of the Annual Security and Fire Safety Report to all prospective employees on the “apply” website in the exact wording as follows: “The Annual Security and Fire Safety Report, containing policy statements, crime and fire statistics for all Indiana University campuses, is available online.
+You may also request a physical copy by emailing IU Public Safety at iups@iu.edu or by visiting IUPD."

 - IUHR, the Human Resources office on each campus, and the office for Academic Affairs on each campus will annually provide to IU Public Safety statistics reflecting violations of any Clery Act crimes as defined in this policy by employees that occur within the Clery reportable geography for that campus and that result in arrest or referral for disciplinary action.

-- Office Institutional Equity: The University Title IX Coordinator in the Office of Institutional Equity will coordinate with IU Public Safety, Human Resources, and other appropriate university offices to ensure that all new employees are provided the university’s then-current primary prevention and awareness training in compliance with the Clery Act.
+- Office of Civil Rights Compliance: The University Title IX Coordinator in the Office of Civil Rights Compliance will coordinate with IU Public Safety, Human Resources, and other appropriate university offices to ensure that all new employees are provided the university’s then-current primary prevention and awareness training in compliance with the Clery Act.
 The designated Title IX officials on each campus will annually provide IU Public Safety with statistics for the Annual Security Report.

 Definitions